zqzas/Network-Analyzer/prob3_irc/README.md

 ```

 ###Note:
+Every message occupies a single line.

-Messages may be seperated by "\r\n" in a packet's payload.
-And  every line's format is same, so I could do it recursively, you may see do_dissect() above.
+Messages are normally seperated by "\r\n" in a packet's payload.

+And every line's format is same, so I could do it recursively to handle all the lines, you may see do_dissect() above.